PeytonHislop/EECS4413Auction_e-Commerce_System/README.md

 # EECS 4413 Auction e-Commerce System — Team 9: Code2Cash (Deliverable 3)

-This repository contains the back-end services and frontend for the auction platform.
-For Deliverable 3, the system focuses on service business logic, REST interfaces, and a gateway-first React UI that demonstrates the main flows end-to-end.
+This repository contains the full-stack implementation of the Code2Cash auction platform.
+For Deliverable 3, the system includes:
+- a React frontend
+- a Gateway service as the single backend entry point
+- IAM Service
+- Auction Service
+- Catalogue Service
+- Payment Service
+- Leaderboard Service

+The frontend communicates with the backend through the Gateway service, so users interact with a single web application while the gateway forwards requests to the appropriate downstream services.

 > **Ports**
 - Gateway: `8080`